 Richard A. Warren, Ph.D., Interim Dean

-Matthew Anderson, Ph.D., Associate Dean for the Social Science Division
+Matthew Anderson, Ph.D., Associate Dean for the Social Sciences Division

 Shawn M. Krahmer, Ph.D., Associate Dean for the Humanities Division

-Jean Smolen, Ph.D., Associate Dean for the Math/Computer Science and Science Division
+Jean Smolen, Ph.D., Associate Dean for the Math/Computer Science and Natural Sciences Division

 John Vacca, Ph.D., Associate Dean for the Education Division